verifiablesoftware/vsw/README.md

 # How to package vsw?
 cd vsw project root directory, then execute the following command.

 `python setup.py sdist bdist_wheel`

 # How to upload to pypi.org
+For production:

-For production: `twine upload dist/*`
+`twine upload dist/*`

+For test:

-For test: twine upload --repository testpypi dist/*
+`twine upload --repository testpypi dist/*`

 # How to install vsw with pip
+For production:

+`pip install vsw`

+For test:

-For production: `pip install vsw`
+`pip install -i https://test.pypi.org/simple/ vsw`

-For test: `pip install -i https://test.pypi.org/simple/ vsw` For local install, cd dist/, then execute the following command `pip install vsw-x.x.x-py3-none-any.whl`
+For local install,

+cd dist/, then execute the following command

+`pip install vsw-x.x.x-py3-none-any.whl`

-If you have already installed it before, need to uninstall it firstly.
+If you have already locally installed it before, need to uninstall it firstly.

 `pip uninstall vsw-x.x.x-py3-none-any.whl`

 # How to run vsw
 1. `vsw setup`

     this will start agent, and print DID and verykey, for test environment, if you don't register DID and verkey, please go to https://selfserve.sovrin.org/ to register.
 2. `vsw init`

     -c: this option will init the connection with repo

-    --schema: this will init schema name
+    --schema: this will init schema name and create credential definition

 3. `vsw publish`